funbox/webpack-dev-server-firewall/README.md

 ### Methods

-Besides the `before` hook the packages exports `forgetKnownHosts` method that can be used for clearing the list of allowed IPs from JS script.
+Besides the `onBeforeSetupMiddleware` hook the packages exports `forgetKnownHosts` method that can be used for clearing the list of allowed IPs from JS script.

 E.g. the code below clears the list on every server start: